-Virtual reality is providing all the benefits of face-to-face meetings, but from a remote location.
+- Social media and virtual reality are providing all the benefits of face-to-face meetings but from a remote location.

-Self-driving cars will turn driving time, into work time – not wasted time.
+- Self-driving cars will soon turn driving time, into work time – not wasted time.

-House prices in many of the worlds business centres, such as London, are sky-rocketing at the moment and it’s making us feel sceptical about a solution ever arising.
-But in a free market, where choice and innovation can flourish – it will fix itself.
+House prices in many of the worlds business centres have seen significant growth in recent years, and it’s making us feel sceptical about a solution to the under-supply of housing in these areas from ever arising.
+But in a free market, where choice and innovation can flourish – it is beginning to fix itself.

-And it will fix itself, by eliminating distance.
+And it will do that by eliminating distance.